 Market conditions that negatively affect the University's investments may adversely affect debt service coverage and endowment spending.
 The University's Board of Trustees has approved an investment policy statement (the "IP") which gives specific guidance about portfolio investments.
 The IP defines a diversified investment portfolio utilizing a broad selection of external money managers.
-The contribution from endowment spending was approximately 6% of the University's operating expenses for the fiscal years ended June 30, 2021 and 2020.
-The University's withdrawal formula is based upon 4% of the 12-quarter rolling average market value.
-Starting with the fiscal year end June 30, 2022 the University's withdrawal formula will be based upon 4.5% of the 12-quarter rolling average market value.
+The contribution from endowment spending was between 6% and 8% of the University's operating expenses for the fiscal years ended June 30, 2023 and 2022.
+The University's withdrawal formula is based upon a percentage of the 12-quarter rolling average market value.
+The University's withdrawal formula approximated 4.5% of the 12-quarter rolling average market value in 2023 and 2022.